 BACKGROUND: THE RATIONALE FOR TRANSITION TO NEW ACI SYSTEMS

 The ICS “Legacy” infrastructure (Lion-XF/Lion-XG/Lion-XV; Lion-XHershey; Hammer; CyberSTAR; and BioSTAR, Lion-LSP, and Lion-GA) has supported valuable research at Penn State for many years.
 But as the ICS team has worked to radically expand our compute offerings—including tripling the size of ICS-ACI, adding new compute and storage options, and moving our hardware into the newly built Tower Road Data Center (TRDC) —the growth has caused major strain on the power available between TRDC and the Computer Building DC.

-Second, as the Legacy systems have aged, they have become increasingly difficult to maintain.
-Most of the equipment is well over 5 years old and out of warranty, requiring substantial investments of both funds and staff time to keep them functional.
+ICS Legacy systems are less power-efficient than the new systems relative to the compute they provide, so they are making an outsized contribution to the power limitation problem.
+They also hamper our ability to meet University-wide energy consumption targets.
+And as the Legacy systems have aged, they have become increasingly difficult to maintain.
+Most of the equipment is more than five years old and out of warranty, requiring substantial investments of funds and staff time to remain functional.
 The systems continue to become less reliable over time, making further upkeep untenable.

-To this end, ICS drafted a transition plan that aimed to minimize the impact of decommissioning.
-The plan was presented to the various faculty governance groups, including the ICS Coordinating Committee and the HPC Working Group of the Research Computing and Cyberinfrastructure Governance structure (RCCI).
-Additionally, Legacy partners were provided the opportunity to offer input.
-Feedback from the HPC community was considered and incorporated as necessary.
+The plan was presented to faculty governance groups, including the ICS Coordinating Committee and the HPC Working Group of the Research Computing and Cyberinfrastructure Governance structure (RCCI); additionally, Legacy partners were provided the opportunity to offer input, and feedback from the HPC community was considered and incorporated.
 After discussion and deliberation, the RCCI Executive Committee recommended the revised plan to the Provost, who has approved it.